Oracle Java Commercial Features

 What is the Java MSI Installer?

-Java MSI Installer allows enterprises to deploy Java massively across multiple systems easily.
-It is a commercial feature and requires licensing.
+The Java MSI Installer enables enterprises to deploy Java efficiently across multiple systems.
+It is a commercial feature that requires a license.

 Does deploying Java using MSI require licensing?